danielfett/yesses/README.md

 ## `scan HeaderLeakage` ##

-    This module searches for too much information in the HTTP header.
+This module searches for potentially sensitive much information in HTTP headers.
 It checks if the 'Server' attribute contains too much information and if the 'X-Powered-By' and/or the 'X-AspNet-Version' attribute is set.